dcos/dcos/packages/adminrouter/extra/src/README.md

   # pull in all the necessary mocks into the scope:
   # * nginx_class - AR class.
 Automatically adjusted to repository flavour.
   # * dns_server_mock - programmable DNS server
-  # * valid_user_header - JWT that will be accepted by AR authn/authz code
+  # * valid_user_header - DC/OS authentication token that will be accepted by
+  #   AR authn/authz code
   def test_if_temp_dns_borkage_does_not_disrupt_mesosleader_caching(
           self, nginx_class, dns_server_mock, valid_user_header):
       # Let's try to put all non-essential stuff outside of context managers